Luxulicious/SOA/README.md

 Events:
 Add a standard component for event listeners
-Change name of game event listener reference to be not "Unity Event SO" Responses in game event listener doesn't have to be a list Find a way for a game event listener to auto (un)subscribe whenever the reference is changed (probably most easily accomplished via propertydrawer)
+Responses in game event listener doesn't have to be a list Find a way for a game event listener to auto (un)subscribe whenever the reference is changed (probably most easily accomplished via propertydrawer)